How Fast Can You Become an LPN?

 Documenting Care

-How Long Does It Take to Become an RN?
+How Long Does it Take to Become an LPN?

 What Do You Learn During an LPN Program?